Find out how to complete a stock transfer form and get it stamped.

 How to get your form stamped

 When you send the stock transfer form to HMRC, it must be fully completed, signed and dated.
 You must also include:

-- any agreement and supporting documents if HMRC has given a formal opinion or adjudication on how much SD you should pay
+- any agreement and supporting documents if HMRC has given a formal opinion or adjudication on how much Stamp Duty you should pay

 - a self-addressed envelope - size C4 for up to 4 documents or C3 for more than 4 documents for HMRC to return the stamped documents to you